ask me what book I'd recommend to a novice Omaha player. There are other useful books, but my normal reply is: the Bible. Omaha has the

 trying to win because most Omaha players play terribly, much worse than they play Hold'em (which is not so good to start with).

-In many ways, lower limit Omaha is mathematically simplistic.
+In many ways, lower limit Omaha is mathematically simple.
 If you play only good starting hands and your opponents see fit to play almost

 every hand, and don't care whether they play for one bet or four, soon the math of that will work in your favor.
 Omaha is a great game to make